⭐素地作り?施釉・せゆ?《九谷焼》英語でネイティブの腑に落ちる工房案内!通訳ガイドが分り易く解説

 《英語》

-1. The outline or pattern is drawn on a white porcelain vessel fired in the main kiln with black gosu (black).
+1. The outlines and patterns are delicately drawn on a white porcelain vessel, fired in the main kiln, using black gosu pigment.

 2. Gosu is a pigment containing cobalt, manganese, and iron.

-4. Basically, Kutaniyaki is colored with black Kuresu and five colors of Japanese paints called Kutani Gosai: green, yellow, purple, dark blue, and red.
+4. Kutani-yaki is traditionally colored with black gosu and five vibrant shades of Japanese paints known as Kutani Gosai: green, yellow, purple, dark blue, and red.

 2-4 上絵窯焼き・金窯